AdamGrossTX/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-endpoints-overview.md

   End users don't worry about connecting to the VPN or other networks.
 They sign in to devices from anywhere, and run actions, like password reset, without connecting to on-premises AD.

-  Azure AD joined (also known as AADJ) endpoints do the initial sign-in using an internet connection.
-The Azure AD joined sign-in process doesn't use an on-premises domain controller for connectivity, and is faster than a traditional domain-based sign-in.
+  Entra ID joined endpoints do the initial sign-in using an internet connection.
+The Entra ID joined sign-in process doesn't use an on-premises domain controller for connectivity, and is faster than a traditional domain-based sign-in.

   Traditional domain joined PCs require connectivity to domain controllers for initial sign-in.